Can Frenchies Eat Mango? A Guide to Safe Fruit Consumption for French Bulldogs

 When it comes to mangoes, about 10% of French Bulldogs may be allergic.
 So, what does that look like?
 Allergic reactions can vary from mild symptoms such as itchiness and redness to more severe symptoms like swelling, difficulty breathing, vomiting, and diarrhea.
 These symptoms typically occur within 30 minutes after consuming the fruit.

-If you see your Frenchie aggressively scratching themselves or showing signs of discomfort after eating mango, it’s possible they might be experiencing an allergic reaction.
+If you see your Frenchie aggressively scratching themselves or showing signs of discomfort after eating mango, they might be experiencing an allergic reaction.
 In this case, it’s important to contact your veterinarian for guidance on how to proceed.

 Dealing with Allergic Reactions